Where to See Christmas Tree Lightings in San Francisco

 If you’ve always wanted to try sand-boarding, the Mesquite Flats Sand Dunes are a great place to take up the hobby.
 The mountain-fringed sand dunes reach almost 100 feet and are a sight to behold.
 As the largest dune field in the SoCal national park, Mesquite Flats consists of three types of dunes—crescent, linear, and star shaped.
 But if all you want to do is soak in the beauty of this national park in Southern California, head over to the most famous viewpoint in Death Valley: Zabriskie Point.

-Mountain biking and hiking are common activities people engage in at Death Valley.
+Mountain biking and hiking are common activities to do in Death Valley.
 The Natural Bridge and Salt Creek Interpretive trails offer easy hikes that all skill levels can enjoy.
 But if you want to challenge yourself, trek to Little Bridge Canyon or Telescope Peak.
 There are almost one thousand miles of paved and dirt roads in Southern California’s Death Valley—ideal for thoroughly exploring the national park and embarking on exciting adventures.

 If stargazing in California is one of your hobbies, it’s a must-do in this national park.
 The stellar night sky of Death Valley is undoubtedly one of the most stunning views you’ll ever behold.
 The Mesquite Flat Sand Dunes, Harmony Borax Words, and Badwater Basin are the top spots to view the otherworldly night sky.
 Don’t forget to bring binoculars.